ypooja11/Deep-Learning/HW_2/checkpoint/readme.md

-here is where your model and log will be saved.
+Model and log will be saved here